 In 2024, the company has planted a total of 2,400 trees to increase green space and help reduce carbon dioxide in the atmosphere.

-(The detail can be found in the 2024 Sustainability Report under the section on Consideration of Ecosystems and Biodiversity)
+(The details can be found in the 2025 Sustainability Report under the section on Community Support and Engagement)